sirius777coder/GPDL/README.md

 # GPDL (Generative Protein Design by Language-model)
 ----

+Note that this is an ongoing project and many work still needs to be done.

 ## Inpainting
 - Using ESMFold to generate scaffold proteins for the functional sites (which is also called inpainting).
 The basic formuler is $s,t \sim f_{\theta}(\hat{s},\hat{t})$ , $s,\hat{s},t,\hat{t}$ is the whole sequene, whole structures, motif seqs and motif structures. $f_{\theta}$ is the ESM-Inpainting network and its parameters.